 You can extend the mod even further with these add-ons!
 You don't NEED them, but they are nice to have.
 Compatible Minecraft versions are listed, but may be out-of-date.

-- Tinkers Construct (1.10.2+) - Yes, there's TiC support now.
+- Tinkers Construct (1.10.2+, requires a separate mod in recent versions) - Yes, there's TiC support now.
 You can craft TiC tools out of gems if you want to.
 Extra Parts has also adopted some TiC materials for use with SG tools.
 Note that some features are not compatible with TiC, such as material grading and enchantment tokens.

 Gems are primarily used to craft tools and armor, but have some other uses.
 That are 48 in recent versions, divided into three sets of sixteen.
 By default, all gems in each set are equally likely to spawn in the world.